Annual sQuatch Fest returns Jan. 28 and 29 at the Cowlitz Event Center in Longview

 Bigfoot enthusiasts will get two days to celebrate the mythical ape-like creature at the annual sQuatch Fest set to take place Jan.
-28 and 29 at the Cowlitz County Event Center in Longview.
+28 and 29 at the Cowlitz County Event Center, 1900 Seventh Ave., Longview.

+“sQuatch Fest will be two days filled with the latest information from ongoing research and exploration and an opportunity to meet our world-famous speakers,” according to the Kelso Longview Chamber of Commerce.

-World renowned speakers including David Paulides, author Dr. Jeff Meldrum, Ron Morehead and Shane Corson will discuss the elusive beast.
+Speakers including David Paulides, author Dr. Jeff Meldrum, Ron Morehead, Shane Corson and Cliff Barackman will discuss the elusive beast.

-The event also features food and themed merchandise vendors; a Kids Cave with crafts and entertainment, including casting a Bigfoot foot mold; and a Brew Mountain Beer festival featuring the pouring of Pacific Northwest beers.
+The event also features food and themed merchandise vendors; a Kids Cave with crafts and entertainment, including games, prizes and projects to build and take home; and a Brew Mountain Beer festival featuring local breweries and a winery.

-Paulides is a writer primarily known for his self-published books dedicated to proving the reality of Bigfoot.
+Paulides is a writer primarily known for his “Missing 411” series of books documenting the mysterious disappearance of people in national parks and other areas.

 Dr. Meldrum is a professor of anatomy and anthropology at Idaho State University.
 His special emphasis is on the study of bipedalism, the evolution of walking on two legs.